Pomona/Pomona/README.md

 The classic N+1 problem will appear when looping through a list, where we at each step access a reference to another object, which will then be loaded.

-Although pomona supports sending a list of expanded paths to deal with these problems, it would be sorta cool if this could be detected runtime and fixed.
+Although Pōmōna supports sending a list of expanded paths to deal with these problems, it would be sorta cool if this could be detected runtime and fixed.

 This is one way to do it (by example):